 Some pupils face greater barriers to attendance than their peers.
 These can include pupils who suffer from long-term physical or mental health conditions, special educational needs, disabilities, or other vulnerabilities.
-High expectations of attendance remain however.
+High expectations of attendance remain, however.
 We will work with families and pupils to support improved attendance whilst being mindful of the additional barriers.

-If appropriate, reasonable adjustments can be made and additional support from outside agencies such as Mental Health and Emotional Wellbeing support services, a Child and Family Support Worker etc. can be obtained.
+If appropriate, and depending on the individual needs of the pupil, reasonable adjustments can be made and additional support from outside agencies such as Mental Health and Emotional Wellbeing support services, a Child and Family Support Worker etc. can be obtained.